mattyoung101/omicron/documentation/docs/omicam.md

 Next, we threshold all objects in parallel to make use of our quad-core CPU, using OpenCV's `inRange` thresholder but a custom parallel framework (as it doesn't run in parallel by default).
-Thresholding generates a 1-bit binary mask of the image, where each pixel is 255 (true) if it's inside the RGB value specified, and 0 (false) if it's not.
+Thresholding generates a 1-bit binary mask of the image, where each pixel is 255 (true) if it's inside the RGB range specified, and 0 (false) if it's not.
-Then, we use OpenCV's parallel connected component labeller, specifically the BBDT algorithm[^1] to detect regions of the same colour in the image.
+Then, we use OpenCV's parallel connected component labeller, specifically the algorithm by Grana et al.[^1] to detect regions of the same colour in the image.
 The largest connected region will be the field object we are looking for.
 OpenCV automatically calculates the bounding box and centroid for each of these connected regions.

 We then dispatch the largest detected blob's centroid via UART to the ESP32, encoded using Protocol Buffers and using POSIX termios for UART configuration.

+**TODO images and/or video of thresholded field**

 ## Localisation
 Localisation is the problem of detecting where the robot is on the field.
 This information is essential to know in order